dracong1/sql-and-power-bi-project-for-stock-analysis/README.md

 ## Excel
 Used Excel to clean data and process data.
 ## SQL
-Used SQL to compute data such as
--average volatility and rank them
--revenue gained during the period between June 5th and Augest 8th and ranking from highest to lowest for revenue -drawdown of each stock
--daily returns and daily volatility
+Used SQL to compute data such as: average volatility and rank them, revenue gained during the period between June 5th and Augest 8th and ranking from highest to lowest for revenue, drawdown of each stock,daily returns and daily volatility,growth
--growth
 ## Power bi
 used to show visuals of stock and created a report for the project and compared them.